tyhowell/2PL/README.md

 - [ ] Implement transactions
 - [ ] Implement releaseAllLocks, Commit, rollback
 - [ ] Implement finer grained lock granularity
+- [ ] Add check when obtaining lock to see if lock is held by oneself already
+- [ ] Lock requests should have the queryStr rather than which lock to get, lockManager should have the logic to decide which lock to grant (and check if already held!)
 ## Notes
 - PostgreSQL DB: centralsite, remotesite0, remotesite1, remotesite2, remotesite3